fortymorgan/rss-reader/README.md

 <img src="https://github.com/fortymorgan/rss-reader/blob/master/screenshots/Mobile.png" width=320 alt="Mobile" title="Mobile version" />

 ## How to develop
-To run the project locally first you need to:
+To run the project locally first you need to install all dependencies with:
 ```
 npm install
 ```